Recruitment - Governors, Trustees and Clerks

 The board may consider approaching other ecumenical churches in the area; a Foundation governor/trustee can come from another christian denomination.
 The individual does not have to be member of the congregation (church), but they must be prepared to make a commitment to uphold the Christian ethos of the school and have an understanding of what is expected of a Foundation governor/trustee.

-Within the resources below you will find the nomination forms for the appointment and reappointment of Foundation governors/trustees.
+Within the resources at the top right of this page you will find the nomination forms for the appointment and reappointment of Foundation governors/trustees.
 If you have any questions or queries about completing these forms please contact Sarah Owen, Diocesan Education Adviser (Governance Support), on 01392 294938 or email email@example.com

 Further information is available on the Diocese of Exeter website: http://exeter.anglican.org/schools/governors/